Pilskalns/Narnia-Guardian/README.md

 Read everything before begin clean up
 # Narnia Guardian
 This tool is created to clean infected PHP files with obfuscated code.
-Donated whole workday to clean up private server, please contribute with code comments and other suggestions.
+Donated two workday's to clean up private server, please contribute with code comments, better descriptions in more fluent language and other suggestions.

 |File					| Role
 |-----------------------|---------------------------